wowufoundme/cp-solutions/README.md

-# leetcode-solutions
+# cp-solutions
-Solutions to leetcode problems
+Solutions to leetcode problems, hackerrank problems

 *Solutions marked with ....(HC).cpp are from HackerRank*